 Google’s Chrome browser has a speedy minimal interface and strong security thanks to its ‘sandbox’ function which aims to prevent web pages making changes to your computer.
 There’s also a wide selection of browser extensions to add features, though the range is not quite as extensive or powerful as Firefox.

 Secure and heavily customisable, Firefox is the power user’s web browser.
-The interface can be configured to suit your requirements and tastes, and its options, features and tools can be augmented thanks to an impressive library of free extensions.
+The interface can be configured to suit your requirements and tastes, and its options, features and tools can be augmented with an impressive library of free extensions.

 If you’re not a fan of the more recent versions of Firefox there’s also Pale Moon, a fork of the Firefox code which retains the old look and removes features to focus on speed and efficiency.